top of page

 3. Clean Window Drainage Holes

 Many modern windows have weep holes that allow trapped water to drain outside.
-If blocked, water backs up and causes windows leaking during heavy rain.
+If blocked, water backs up and causes windows leaking when it rains.

 How to Clean Them